tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

   ![normal-distribution](Images/normal-distribution.png)

-* Normal distributions are particularly useful in finance because they adequately approximate the volatility of stock prices, forex rates and other commodities.
-For example, the daily price change (in percent) from a high volatility stock such as Tesla and a low volatility stock such as Coca-Cola can both demonstrate normal distributions despite the differences in company size, customer base, stock price and market share.
+* Normal distributions are particularly useful in finance because they adequately approximate the volatility of stock prices, forex rates, and other commodities.
+For example, the daily price change (in percent) from a high volatility stock such as Tesla and a low volatility stock such as Coca-Cola can both demonstrate normal distributions despite the differences in company size, customer base, stock price, and market share.
 We can visualize the normal distribution of these stocks using Pandas as follows.

 Explain to students that we are going to use probability distributions to visually analyze the outcomes forecasted by Monte Carlo simulations, but first, it's time to learn how to fetch stock data and visualize its distribution using Python.